On the 15th of November, the DCV (Domain Control Validation) procedure will be adjusted to meet new requirements from CA.

 One of these options is file-based validation (also called; HTTP/HTTPS, file authentication), which requires the domain owner to upload to the domain a file containing a unique identifier given to the certificate applicant by the Certificate Authority (CA).

 The CA can then locate and interrogate this file as proof that the requestor has control of this domain.

 What will change exactly?

-The new policy will be implemented on 15th of November and will affect SSLs and orders in following ways:
+The new policy will be implemented on the 15th of November and will affect SSLs and orders in the following ways:

 1. It will be no longer possible to validate Wildcard certificates using file-based validation (all types of Wildcards are affected)

 2. When using file validation for multi-domain certificates, domain validation will be required for every FQDN/SAN (domain) individually.

 Prior to the 15th of November - if you ordered a certificate for: